dotnet/Silk.NET/Readme.md

 Assert.True(managedChain.Item1.ShaderInputAttachmentArrayDynamicIndexing);
 ```

-Notice that this special form of the constructor returns an output parameter `errors`.
-It does this to prevent any
+The full version of the `Load` method returns an output parameter `errors` as it's first parameter.
+The `errors`
-possible confusion with the normal constructor which also can accept a single parameter of type `TChain` (which will
-only load the head of the chain).
-Secondly, it also allows the constructor to indicate any failures that occurred whilst
-loading from the unmanaged type, for example:
+parameter will be `string.Empty` if there are no errors, otherwise each line will contain a separate error for each
+issue found during loading.
+There is also an overload that accepts a single argument `chain` for when you don't care if
+there are any errors.
+Either method always succeeds, even if the unmanaged chain doesn't match exactly - for example it
+is shorter or longer than the chain being loaded, or if the managed chain has different structure types in any of the
+positions.
+Any structure type in the expected position will always be loaded into the new `ManagedChain`.

 ```csharp
 var indexingFeatures = new PhysicalDeviceDescriptorIndexingFeatures